spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/create-vmo-profile.md

     The **Direct** option is intended for a private configuration where a proxy is not implemented or not desired.

-8. If your cluster profile does not include a load balancer, update the services `charts.virtual-machine-orchestrator.kubevirt` and `charts.virtual-machine-orchestrator.cdi` to type ClusterIP:
+8. If your cluster profile does not include a load balancer, update the services `charts.virtual-machine-orchestrator.kubevirt` and `charts.virtual-machine-orchestrator.cdi` to type ClusterIP in **values.yaml** for the VMO pack:

     ```yaml {10}
      cdi: